Boston Typewriter Orchestra

-The Boston Typewriter Orchestra (BTO) is an American collective percussion ensemble for typewriter and voice based in the Boston area.
+The Boston Typewriter Orchestra (BTO) is an American collective percussion ensemble for typewriter and voice, based in the Boston area.
 It was founded in 2004.

 Formation

 One night in 2004, Boston-area artist Tim Devin was presented with the gift of a child's typewriter at a bar.
 His typing eventually annoyed the waitress who asked him to stop, whereupon he responded "It's OK, ma'am.
-I'm the conductor of the Boston Typewriter Orchestra".
-Thinking there was something to the idea, he assembled a group of interested performers on the night of October 20th, 2004 in Somerville.
+I'm the conductor of the Boston Typewriter Orchestra."
+Thinking there was something to the idea, he assembled a group of interested performers on the night of October 20th, 2004 in Somerville, Massachusetts.